top of page

 When the nervous system detects stress or threat, it shifts into protection mode.

-This activates the body’s stress response - often known as fight, flight or freeze.
+This is often called fight, flight or freeze.

 In this state: